Michigan State U. leader, hired after Nassar scandal, quits - WHIZ News

 LANSING, Mich.
-(AP) — The president of Michigan State University announced his resignation Thursday, three years after he was hired in the wake of the Larry Nassar sexual assault scandal.
+(AP) — The president of Michigan State University announced his resignation Thursday, apparently unable to fend off challenges by the school’s governing board, three years after he was hired in the wake of the Larry Nassar sexual assault scandal.

-Samuel Stanley Jr. said he has lost confidence in the school’s governing board and can no longer serve.
+Samuel Stanley Jr. said he has lost confidence in the Board of Trustees and can no longer serve in “good conscience.”

 “I gave my contractually required 90-day notice of resignation,” Stanley said in a video announcement.